howallworks/theoryofeverything/docs/theoryofeverything.en.md

 ### The beginning and the end of our world

-The beginning of our world is the Big Bang.
+The beginning of our world is the Big Bang without the superluminal inflation of space.
 The end of our world is a Big freeze and a Big scattering.

 The Big Bang is the process of interaction between elementary particles of an ultra–high-density clot in an empty, potentially unlimited space.